• Skip to primary navigation

 3. Each team gets a case with the parts they need to assemble (along with instructions).

-4. The team members are asked to assemble one prosthetic hand, decorate the case and write a personal note to the recipient of the hand.
+4. The team members are asked to assemble one prosthetic hand, decorate the case, and write a personal note to the hand recipient.

 Image courtesy of Chris Gulley from Helping Hands